Engin-Boot/capture-behavior-of-a-visit-counter-parthgoyal14/needs-tech.md

   When the server restarts
   and visitors are coming in
   Then make the visitors wait
-  and recover the last commited state of the visit-counter and then let them in
+  and recover the last committed state of the visit-counter and then let them in

 Scenario: Reconcile counts if the sensor is offline for a while